Unisys 2200 Series system architecture: Level

-As was mentioned earlier the 2200 Series uses a 36-bit segmented virtual address.
+As mentioned above, the 2200 Series uses a 36-bit segmented virtual address.
 The original notion of a segmented space came from the earliest implementation that emphasized code and data separation for performance and the use of shared code banks.
-Over the years this expanded to provide greater flexibility of levels of sharing and far greater protection for security and reliability.
+Over the years, this expanded to provide greater flexibility of levels of sharing and far greater protection for security and reliability.
 Controlled access to shared data was also introduced.

 A virtual address consists of three parts.
 The high-order 3 bits define the sharing level.
 This is the heart of the entire addressing and protection scheme.
 Every thread has eight Bank Descriptor Tables (Segment Descriptor Tables in the industry) based on B16-B23.
 The tables are indexed by level – level 0 refers to the Bank Descriptor Table (BDT) based on B16, level 2 the BDT based on B18, etc. The level 0 and level 2 BDTs are common to all threads in the system.
 Every run (process) has its own level 4 BDT, and that BDT is common to all threads in the run.
 Every user thread has its own unshared level 6 BDT.